General Product Information

 We offer a wide range of water coolers from several leading Australian suppliers which are high quality electrically approved and use LG compressors.

 We offer water coolers that can be permanently connected to the mains supply and dispense either filtered and chilled as well as heated water or reverse osmosis purified chilled and heated water.

 For those who prefer not to have their cooler plumbed into the mains supply we can offer bottled water cooler and filter your own bottle top housings that will filter and chill or chill and heat filtered or bottles spring water.

 UV WATER STERILISERS

-The process of sterilisation to eliminate bacteria by ultra violet [UV] light has been extensively used for almost 150 years in hospitals and medical practices.
-This process is a proven technology and is very effective at treating water for bacteria, viruses and micro-organisms if used in conjunction with sediment and carbon pre-filters.
+The process of sterilisation to eliminate bacteria by ultraviolet [UV] light has been extensively used for almost 150 years in hospitals and medical practices.
+This process is a proven technology and is remarkably effective at treating water for bacteria, viruses and micro-organisms if used in conjunction with sediment and carbon pre-filters.

 We have a wide range of UV water sterilisers available from low flow domestic under sink to high flow whole of home and commercial systems.